tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 > of God!
 For behold, he that is built upon the rock receiveth it with gladness;
 > and he that is built upon a sandy foundation trembleth lest he shall fall.

-It is counterintuitive, but false certainty's "sandy" nature means that it's only through _acknowledging uncertainty_ that we can dig deep enough to reach the firm, bedrock foundation of Jesus Christ and His gospel.^[See [Helaman 5:12](https://www.churchofjesuschrist.org/study/scriptures/bofm/hel/5?lang=eng&id=p12#p12)]
+It's counterintuitive, but false certainty's "sandy" nature means that it's only through _acknowledging uncertainty_ that we can dig deep enough to reach the firm, bedrock foundation of Jesus Christ and His gospel.^[See [Helaman 5:12](https://www.churchofjesuschrist.org/study/scriptures/bofm/hel/5?lang=eng&id=p12#p12)]

 ## Exercising Faith with Humility